 I note not only what I see, but also mirror the inner world.

 Drawing is a way of reviving what seems to have been lost: memories, history.
-And drawing is something you can share together.

 My drawings have a narrative and spiritual character.

 They always arise in a certain period of time, based on a specific research and place.

 In the presentations they appear in different combinations and contexts that perfectly match the subject, that which has been researched.

 In this way I can make large drawings that coincide with the architecture in which they are made, or very small drawings as momentum and intimate conversation with the subject.